bradleythughes/bradleythughes.github.io/aboutme.md

 I worked at Trolltech AS, later Trolltech ASA, from 2000 until the Nokia acquisition in 2008.
 I continued with Nokia until 2012 when I left to join Telenor Digital.
 During this time I worked on the [Qt Project](http://qt-project.org).

 ## Personal Life
-I am an Texan American expat living in Norway.
+I am a Texan American expat living in Norway.
 I was born and raised in [Amarillo, Texas](http://en.wikipedia.org/wiki/Amarillo,_Texas).
 I moved to Norway in May 2000 at the age of 22 after accepting a job offer from Trolltech AS, and have been in Norway since.